-- Many color and sound options: My toddler loves getting to choose what color she wants her night light set to and what sound she wants to listen to as she falls asleep.
+- Many color and sound options: My toddler loves getting to choose what color she wants her night light set to and what sound she wants to listen to as she falls asleep from the Hatch sound machine.
 There’s a setting for no sound, if you don’t want that option, and there’s a color rotation setting, if your kid wants to see every color.
 You can even customize what color you choose, using the app to move the curser around a color wheel to get the perfect shade of green or pink or blue, etc. (Some sound options include waves, chirping birds, dryer, TV static, and more)

 - Easy volume and dimmable light changes: I love that I can turn the light on it low at night or brighter for day time naps.
 And no matter how bright, the light is still soft and encourages sleep.
 I love I can turn the Rest’s volume low or louder, and the highest setting is pretty loud, if that’s your thing.

 - The adjustable light makes it perfect for middle of the night nursing sessions: I can’t wait to use this light with my next newborn for those many nighttime feedings.
 I can turn the light up to have the perfect amount to be able to see what I’m doing without having to turn on a harsh table or ceiling light.
 And then I will just dim the light back down to off or very low when I’m done!